Vegan Creme Eggs

-Transfer 2 tablespoons of the fondant to a separate bowl and add a small amount of orange or yellow food coloring (PME is my go-to).
+Transfer 2 tablespoons of the fondant to a separate bowl and add a small amount of orange or yellow food colouring (PME is my go-to).

-If you don’t want to add artificial colors, you can add a tiny pinch of turmeric instead.
+If you don’t want to add artificial colours, you can add a tiny pinch of turmeric instead.
 Bear in mind if you do this though, it will alter the taste ever-so-slightly.

-Remove the molds from the freezer and add some white fondant inside.
+Remove the moulds from the freezer and add some white fondant inside.
 Make sure to leave a small gap at the top for adding some more chocolate.

-Add a small blob of the orange/yellow fondant on top of the white, right in the center.
+Add a small blob of the orange/yellow fondant on top of the white, right in the centre.
 After a minute or so, it will settle in and spread itself out.

 It doesn’t matter if this is neat or not, just make sure the orange fondant is somewhere in the middle.

 Melt 200g (7oz) more chocolate and spread a little over the top of each egg to cover the fondant.
 Be very gentle as you spread the chocolate out so that it doesn’t bleed into the fondant.

 Return the moulds to the freezer for a further 30 minutes.

 When the 30 minutes is up, pop the vegan Creme Eggs out of the moulds and enjoy!

 Want more vegan dessert recipes?
 Check these out!